Pooling information in likelihood-free inference: Likelihood-free inference and the choice of summaries

 \subsection{Combining Information: Pooled Posteriors}

-While it is possible to choose a single vector of summaries to conduct inference, we instead suggest to combine posterior inferences based on distinct sets of low-dimensional summary statistics.
+While it is possible to choose a single vector of summaries to conduct inference on $\theta$, we instead suggest to combine posterior inferences based on distinct sets of low-dimensional summary statistics.
 Such an approach obviates the need to conduct LFI using a high-dimensional vector of summaries, and still allows us to incorporate information contained across different sets of summaries.
-To make the following discussion as easily interpretable as possible, we restrict our attention to the case where $S=(S_1^\top,S_2^\top)^\top$, and note here that the methods we develop can be extended to more general settings at the loss of interpretability.
+To make the following discussion as easily interpretable as possible, we restrict our attention here and in the sequel to the case where $S=(S_1^\top,S_2^\top)^\top$.
+It would be possible to extend our results to the general case of pooling $k$ approximate posteriors.
+However, since in general the optimal weights in such settings do not have a closed form (\cite{stone1961opinion}), we leave this extension for future research.